psiyk/taskmanager-exe/README.md

 # taskmgr-exe

- A Simple and Minimalistic Task Manager used to store tasks on your browser with a review of completed cancelled and failed tasks.
+A Simple and Minimalistic Task Manager used to store tasks on your browser with a review of completed, cancelled and failed tasks.